What Is A Good Survey Response Rate?

 When you’re examining what is an acceptable survey response rate, you also need to think about whether the survey distribution method you’re using is the most appropriate one for the scenario in which you’re using it.
 For example, if you’re an ecommerce business or conduct virtually all your business online, rather than using one of the more traditional survey distribution methods, you would gain a much greater response with an embedded or pop-up survey, which people could take as they enter or leave your site.

-Besides your type of business, your choice of survey distribution could also be influenced by the demographic makeup of your target audience, with different methods appealing to different age groups.
+Besides your type of business, your choice of survey distribution could also be influenced by the demographic makeup of your target audience, with different methods appealing to different age categories.
 For example, if you were carrying out research on a new product or service and looking to get the views of a predominantly younger audience, you would be more likely to gain the best response rate with an SMS survey, as younger people tend to have higher smartphone usage than any other demographic age groups.